-Why do people choose Toraja Land as a destination ?.We Spoke to many travelers while on Sulawesi (Celebes) and they all seemed to say the same things.
-They had come to Sulawesi (Celebes) and exploring Toraja Land because they either had heard such wonderful things from friends or relatives who had been there, Or they had visited previously themselves.
-What people seemed to like the best were The friendly people, the culture and the untouched beauty of Sulawesi at most.
+Why Toraja Land is choosen by tourist as a destination in Indonesia?
+We speak with many travelers while they are in Sulawesi (Celebes) Island and they all talked the same things.
+People come to Sulawesi (Celebes) Island and explore Toraja Land because they have heard many wonderful things from their friends or relatives who had been in Toraja Land, or they had visited previously themselves.
+And it seems, people loved the friendly people of Toraja Land, the culture and the untouched beauty of Sulawesi at most.

-After Bali and Java, the third most popular destination in Indonesia is Sulawesi.
-Sulawesi island contains a great variety of exotic people, culture and natural wonders.
-It is another unspoilt paradise.
-A journey into the strange world of mysterious Toraja People is truly a rare adventure, made especially eerie by their hauting tombs - holes carved out of sheer rock faces guarded by wooden effigies that stare out across the jungle.
+Toraja Land, Sulawesi is the third most popular destination in Indonesia after Bali and Java.
+Located 328KM north of Makassar and known for its unique culture and ancient traditions.
+The Sulawesi island it self offers great variety of exotic culture, natural wonders and friendly people.
+It is another unspoilt paradise of Indonesia.
+A journey to the odd world of Mysterious Toraja People is truly a rare adventure, made specially eerie by their haunting tombs, holes carved out of sheer rock faces guarded by wooden effigies that stare out across the jungle.

-The most spectacular of Torajan rituals are the funerals.
-For Torajan, a funeral is the single most important ceremony in the life cycle.
-It is based on a strong belief that the soul of the deceased travels to the land of the south and in this land of eternity, he will need all the requisites of everyday life in the hereafter just like when he was alive in this world.
-Funeral ceremonies are festival lasting as long as ten days with much feasting and entertainment.
+The most spectacular ritual in Toraja Tribe are the Funeral Ceremony.
+For Torajan people, the funeral ceremony is the most important ritual in their life cycle.
+It is based on a strong belief that the soul of the death, travels to the land of the south and in this land they will have eternity, and they will need all the requisites of everyday life in the hereafter just like when they was alive in this world.
+Funeral ceremonies are festival which lasting as long as ten days with much feasting and entertainment.
 Animal sacrifices are made to ensure eternal life in the afterlife and to safeguard the descendants.

 Various types of graves are located in Cliffside caves, mountain ledges or in special houses reserved for the dead.
-The graves in Tana Toraja are made in huge rocks because of their strength and relative safety from animals and thieves.
+The graves in Toraja Land are made in huge rocks because of their strength and relative safety from animals and thieves.
 There are many of these graves in the different mountains.
 And some are well guarded by life-size wooden statues of the persons buried.